sumnerevans/sumnerevans.com/content/posts/money/plain-text-accounting.md

 In addition, I wanted to convert my personal finances to use [double-entry bookkeeping](https://en.wikipedia.org/wiki/Double-entry_bookkeeping) for learning purposes.
-Double-entry bookkeeping is slightly unintuitive if you are unfamiliar with it as I was when I started this journey, but once you get used to it, it's pretty straightforward.
+Double-entry bookkeeping is slightly unintuitive if you are unfamiliar with it (as I was when I started this journey), but once you get used to it, it's pretty straightforward.
 I'm going to assume in the rest of this post that you have a basic understand of double-entry bookkeeping.